DoubleML/doubleml-for-py/doc/intro/intro.rst

 DoubleMLPLR: Double/debiased machine learning for partially linear regression models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We now initialize :class:`~doubleml.double_ml_plr.DoubleMLPLR` objects for our examples using default parameters
+We now initialize `DoubleMLPLR` objects for our examples using default parameters

 .. tabs::